Return on Education for Bachelor’s Degrees

 Consider What Can’t Be Measured by Money

 Yes, going to college or pursuing other higher education opportunities can be expensive.
-But in addition to the cost and potential boost in earning potential, there are a variety of intangible benefits that can’t be measured by a dollar.
-For example, college students living on campus are gaining a newfound independence and developing life skills they’ll carry with them.
+But in addition to the cost and potential boost in earning potential, there are a variety of intangible benefits that students can’t measure in dollars.
+For example, college students living on campus can gain a newfound independence and develop important life skills.

-Plus, many colleges have strong alumni networks that can help when a student is looking for a job post-grad.
-Students have the chance to not only get to know themselves better, but in the process they may make lifelong friends.
+Plus, many colleges have strong alumni networks that can help students find jobs after graduating.
+Students have the chance to get to know themselves better while making lifelong friends.

 Recommended: How to Budget as a College Student